 You can use gentle products or sensitive skin cleansers, like Baby Dove Sensitive Moisture Lotion.
 Baby Dove baby lotion products are hypoallergenic, non-comedogenic, and pH-neutral.
 It provides protection for very dry skin and delivers soothing comfort from tightness and itching.

 Your Metal Jewelry

 So, you’ve succeeded at layering your jewelry like your favorite influencer, but then you start itching and develop thick, painful bumps on your skin.
 Sounds like you have a nickel allergy, which can be triggered by metal accessories and hardware on your bags, belts, the frames on your eyeglasses, and even your phone!
 Try applying a coat of clear nail polish on jewelry to prevent the nickel from coming into contact with your skin, or stop wearing them altogether.
 As for your phone, try using a case so you don’t have to touch the metal.

 That charming second-hand piece of furniture you scored from your ukay Facebook group might be making your skin itch.
 Non-washable upholstered furniture and carpets can house dust mites and mold spores that can cause skin allergies and even asthma.
 Before using your second-hand finds, make sure to have them deep cleaned by a professional.
 Do it outside your home in the open air to avoid bringing mold and dust into your home.

-If you’re skin allergies become itchy and inflamed, the ACAAI strongly advises against scratching or even touching the area to avoid infection.
-Bathing with mild yet moisturizing soap will help relieve symptoms and ease discomfort.
+If your skin allergies become itchy and inflamed, the ACAAI strongly advises against scratching or even touching the area to avoid infection.
+Bathing with mild yet moisturizing soap and top it off with hypoallergenic moisturizer will help relieve symptoms and ease discomfort.
 If your allergies persist, consult your doctor for the best treatment.